avramovic/JMBG/README.md

 * gender
 * validation checksum

 This PHP class can be used to extract this data from JMBG numbers.
+It uses PSR-4 autoloading standard.

 ## Intallation